lowrycode/coin_tower_topple/README.md

 ![Goodbye message displayed when quitting the game](readme-images/goodbye-message.jpg)

-The user can restart the program if the wish by pressing the **Run Program** button.
+The user can restart the program if they wish by pressing the **Run Program** button.

 # Deployment